AhmadArrabi/AhmadArrabi-github.io/_news/announcement_2.md

 related_posts: false
 ---

-We got a paper accepted in [https://biomedicalimaging.org/2025/](ISBI 2025)!
+We got a paper accepted in [ISBI 2025](https://biomedicalimaging.org/2025/)!